mayu-live/framework/lib/mayu/client/src/README.md

 3. Move from message matching to structured stream error codes.
    - Return `{code, message}` from server-side stream errors.
    - Branch on `code` in client reset/retry policy.
 4. Add explicit connection teardown/cancellation.
-   - Introduce a per-connection context with `abort()` and cleanup for input/output streams.
+(Done)
+   - Each connection attempt now has an `AbortController`.
+   - Teardown aborts stream requests and clears callback writer resources.
 5. Isolate retry/backoff policy.
    - Extract backoff calculation so reconnect timing is easy to test and tune.
 6. Tighten patch typing.